-An allusion is a figure of speech that makes a reference to a place, person, or something that happened.
-This can be real or imaginary and may refer to anything, including paintings, opera, folk lore, mythical figures, or religious manuscripts.
+An allusion is a figure of speech that makes a reference to a place, person, or event.
+This can be real or imaginary and may refer to anything, including fiction, folklore, historical events, or religious manuscripts.
 The reference can be direct or may be inferred, and can broaden the reader’s understanding.

 There are several ways that an allusion can help a writer:

 - Allusions engage the reader and will often help the reader remember the message or theme of the passage.

 - Allusions allow the writer to give an example or get a point across without going into a lengthy discourse.

 Allusions are contingent on the reader knowing about the story or event that is referenced.

 Here are some examples that allude to people or events in literature:

 - “I was surprised his nose was not growing like Pinocchio’s.”
 This refers to the story of Pinocchio, where his nose grew whenever he told a lie.
 It is from The Adventures of Pinocchio, written by Carlo Collodi.